Seven Seas Lagoon: Beachcomber Island

 Previously the site of an artificial wave machine for surfing in the early 1970s.
 It was later discontinued due to issues such as beach erosion, temperamental technology, cost, and navigational issues for watercraft within the lagoon.
 The artificial wave machine was more than a decade of being out of service when it was refurbished in 1985.
-The attempt in 1985 led to more beach erosion and later a permanent shutdown and removed.
+The attempt in 1985 led to more beach erosion and later a permanent shutdown.
 Remnants of machine are still under the surface of the lagoon, as the cost of removal would have been massive.

 History

-The original c.1966-67 master plan for Walt Disney World never included plans for the Seven Seas Lagoon, Walt Disney had only envisioned an expanded Bay Lake as a large open body of water.
-What would become the lagoon was originally conceived as home to various themed resorts which were relatively landlocked which would be separated from the Magic Kingdom by golf courses, an ice rink and a rollerskating dome.
-Original plans showed the monorail terminating in front of the Magic Kingdom entrance on a linear route with three WEDway People Movers lines connecting guests to the various resorts.
+The original c.1966-67 master plan for Walt Disney World never included plans for Seven Seas Lagoon, Walt Disney had only envisioned an expanded Bay Lake as a large open body of water.
+What would become the lagoon was originally conceived as home to various themed resorts which were relatively landlocked which would be separated from Magic Kingdom by golf courses, an ice rink and a rollerskating dome.
+Original plans showed the monorail terminating in front of Magic Kingdom entrance on a linear route with three WEDway People Movers lines connecting guests to the various resorts.
 This would all change after Walt's death where major changes were made with the design of WDW.
 Most likely due to the swampy nature of the land, Bay Lake was expanded and the lagoon created from excess water displaced by the theme park, resorts, parking lots, golf courses.
-The revised plans would see the monorail circle the lagoon with parking and a transportation centre built on the South shore connecting the various resorts.
+The revised plans would see the monorail circle the lagoon with parking and a transportation center built on the South shore connecting the various resorts.

 Seven Seas Lagoon was a project the first phase of Resort Developments for the creation of Walt Disney World Resort.
 Earth exceeding seven million cubic yards was relocated for the creation of the man-made lagoon.
-The earth that was moved was used to cover the utilidors of the Magic Kingdom Park.
+The earth that was moved was used to cover the utilidor of Magic Kingdom Park.